indexdata/localindices/doc/manual/02-using.md

 Setting up a new Harvesting job consists of enteringgeneral harvesting information as well as settings specific to the type of job (OAI-PMH, XML/Marc Bulk or Connector-based).

+The Reset button will reset a job back to state as newly created, which means resetting any status fields and date fields.
+This will also delete any records in the associated storage.
+The Delete and Purge button will delete the job and the harvested records.

 The screen capture below shows the general settings applicable to all three types of Harvesting jobs:

 ![General job settings.](./img/02-jobgeneric.png)